Skip to main content

 The sear zone is what separates the Genesis from everything else in this guide.
 Weber built it into the left section of the cooking surface, and it runs hot enough to produce restaurant-quality crust on a ribeye in ninety seconds per side.
 If you care about steaks, this is the grill.

 The Genesis holds temperature more consistently than the Spirit across a wider range of conditions.
 On windy days or in cold weather, the insulation and burner design produce more stable heat.
-It's also a larger cooking surface than the Napoleon Freestyle 425 — more practical space when you're cooking for a group.
+If it's down to just these two, my Weber Spirit vs Genesis comparison settles which one you actually need.
+It's also a larger cooking surface than the Napoleon Freestyle 425, more practical space when you're cooking for a group.

-The honest knock: $799 is real money.
-But Weber's resale value on the Genesis is stronger than any other gas grill in this segment.
-A well-maintained five-year-old Genesis regularly sells for $400 or more.
+The honest knock: the Genesis is real money.
+But Weber's resale value on it is stronger than any other gas grill in this segment.
+A well-maintained five-year-old Genesis holds its value better than you would expect.
 That makes the upfront cost easier to justify as a ten-year investment.

 Who it's right for: anyone serious about steaks, cooking for groups of six or more, wants the Weber service network and full accessory ecosystem, or plans to own this grill for a decade.